 You may well ask why contemporary poets should care about these debates at all.
 The question of how to read and interpret Emily Dickinson may seem an antique, scholarly wrinkle that has no real relevance for contemporary artists.
 Yet Dickinson continues to be among the most indelible of influences in American poetry.
 We couldn’t get rid of her if we tried, and no one seems to want to try very hard to begin with.
 It’s difficult to imagine May Swenson, Jean Valentine, Lucie Brock-Broido, A.R.
 Ammons, Kay Ryan, and any number of poets without having had Dickinson’s work first.
 At this moment, I’m also remembering a poet who, for a while, used Dickinson’s famous portrait as an emblem on his personal stationery.
 How many others of us superimpose her diction or syntax on our own?

 Dickinson is clearly alive and well and still being worked out.
 But the question remains: which Dickinson are we working on?
 Which one are we fantasizing about?
 The Howe / Werner / Bervin model is undeniably attractive.
 She’s also the one that is in fashion this season.
 Given her increasing power, how might we keep the other Emily Dickinsons conceptually — and meaningfully — in play?

-Christina Pugh is the author of four full-length books of poems: Perception (Four Way Books, forthcoming 2017); Grains of the Voice (Northwestern University Press, 2013); Restoration (TriQuarterly Books, 2008); and Rotary (Word Press, 2004); and the chapbook Gardening at Dusk (Wells College Press, 2002).
-Her poems have appeared in journals...
+Christina Pugh is the author of four full-length books of poems: Perception (Four Way Books, 2017); Grains of the Voice (Northwestern University Press, 2013); Restoration (TriQuarterly Books, 2008); and Rotary (Word Press, 2004); and the chapbook Gardening at Dusk (Wells College Press, 2002).
+Her poems have appeared in journals such as...